bg-write/chatGPT-cheatsheet/README.md

 Both chatbot examples in this guide are written in Python, so download the latest versions of the following:

-- [Python](https://platform.openai.com/docs/quickstart/build-your-application) (OpenAI's docs have great info on how to get started with Python)
+- [Python](https://platform.openai.com/docs/quickstart/build-your-application) (OpenAI's docs have great information on how to get started with Python)
 - [OpenAI](https://platform.openai.com/docs/api-reference/introduction) (and make sure to [create your secret API key](https://platform.openai.com/account/api-keys))
-- [Gradio](https://gradio.app/quickstart/) (the UI library used to locally deploy these chatbot; any UI library is fine, though Gradio is easy to use with OpenAI.)
+- [Gradio](https://gradio.app/quickstart/) (the UI library used to locally deploy these chatbot; any UI library is fine, though Gradio is easy to use with OpenAI)
 - [python-dotenv](https://pypi.org/project/python-dotenv/) (to keep my secret key hidden!)

 As of this writing, I'm using the API model version "gpt-3.5-turbo," though this may be updated in a future release.